Christopher-Arzate/Home/README.md

 <img align="left" width="250" height="170" src="Images/video-games.jpg"> **[Gaming Library Review](https://github.com/Christopher-Arzate/Gaming-Library)**

 In this project, I crafted code to collect specific video games prices for an entire month and create a analytical report and a dashboard to highlight the best the prices of videos games based on the online games stores.
+This was a fun project highlighting the full data process from planning, creating, collecting,analyzing and vizulizating an entire project.
+This project was in the work for 3 months.
 #

 <img align="left" width="250" height="170" src="Images/Laptop_proj.jpg"> **[Laptop Analysis and Classification](https://github.com/Christopher-Arzate/Code/blob/main/Laptops%20project/laptop_final.ipynb)**